The Île-de-France Collection

 Bassin d'Apollon: The Sun's Triumphant Ascension

 This extraordinary sculpture group captures the precise moment when divine authority erupts from primordial chaos.
-Created by Jean-Baptiste Tuby between 1668 and 1670, the Apollo Fountain stands as the most dramatic assertion of Louis XIV's cosmic mythology — the instant when the Sun God bursts from the ocean depths to illuminate the world, his chariot pulled by four magnificent horses while tritons announce his arrival with conch shells that once spouted water twenty feet into the air.
+Designed by Charles Le Brun and executed by Jean-Baptiste Tuby between 1668 and 1671 at the Manufacture des Gobelins, the Apollo Fountain stands as the most dramatic assertion of Louis XIV's cosmic mythology — the instant when the Sun God bursts from the ocean depths to illuminate the world, his chariot pulled by four magnificent horses, a cherub at his side, while tritons sound conch shells and arcing jets of water announce his arrival to the heavens.

 The Architecture of Divine Emergence